yman45/WWmode/README.md

 To find switches with firmware older or newer than given use *-o/--older-software MODEL VERSION* or *-n/--newer-software MODEL VERSION* respectively.
+To find switches with firmware version older than newest one in DB use *-t/--outdated* option.

 ### Show